OpenRadioss/OpenRadioss/Stable_code.md

-# Radioss stable Code
+# Radioss Stable Code

-This section describes how to access to the stable version of OpenRadioss.
+This section describes how to access the stable version of OpenRadioss.
 Review the [How to Contribute](Contributing.md) section to create a clone of OpenRadioss.

 ## Stable code in OpenRadioss